xpsi-group/neost/docs/source/install.rst

 environment to the new neost environment and needs to be entered any time NEoST is used.

+To install NEoST itself, see Installing NEoST below.

 Installing NEoST
 ================

 With the prerequisites out of the way, NEoST can now be installed.
-First navigate to the directory with NEoST's source code, if you haven't done so already, and install NEoST with
+First navigate to the NEoST base directory, if you haven't done so already, and install NEoST with

 .. code-block:: bash